-- Ensure passengers are starting their tour with clean boots and equipment. - Ensure passengers use foot baths where provided. - Carry disinfectant and boot brush at all times so you can ensure boots are clean on re-entering your vehicle (virkon or 3.5% bleach solution). - Ensure passengers are not interacting with sick or dead wildlife. - Report any sick or dead birds or animals, do not touch. - Ensure your own boots and equipment are clean and disinfected before each tour. - Be vigilant, note abnormal activity at the sites you are familiar with.
+- Ensure passengers are starting their tour with clean boots and equipment. - Ensure passengers use foot baths where provided. - Carry disinfectant and boot brush at all times so you can ensure boots are clean on reentering your vehicle (Virkon or 3.5% bleach solution). - Ensure passengers are not interacting with sick or dead wildlife (should remain 5-6m away). - Report any sick or dead birds or animals, do not touch. - Ensure your own boots and equipment are clean and disinfected before each tour. - Be vigilant, note abnormal activity at the sites you are familiar with.
 Your knowledge and observations are extremely valuable.